drug-design/course/docs/chapters/adme-properties.md

 ### Incomplete Absorption of Drug Dose

-The absolute bioavailability of a drug is never 100% except in IV (intra-venous) administration.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/incomplete-absorption-drug-dose-88bd7cc1'><i class='fa fa-play' aria-hidden='true'></i></button>The absolute bioavailability of a drug is never 100% except in IV (intra-venous) administration.
 Every step and every barrier crossing along the drug route is accompanied by a loss in drug dose.
 During the absorption phase the main causes for drug loss of orally administrated drugs are: (1) drug metabolism (such as bacterial, gut wall, and first pass metabolism by the liver) before reaching the systemic circulation; (2) chemical degradation by the acidic environment in the stomach and (3) partial absorption due to limited residence time in the gastrointestinal tract.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.